sagark4/fair_k_center/README.txt

 Run the file algorithms.py to get a table like Table 1 in the main paper: python algorithms.py

-Uncomment the code in the end in algorithms.py to run the algorithms on the 100 GB euclidean dataset
+Uncomment the code from Line 979 to 1005 in algorithms.py to run the algorithms on the 100 GB euclidean dataset

+Uncomment the code from Line 1009 to 1092 in algorithms.py to get a table like Table 2 in the main paper.